Catherinefzq/p8105_fp_ds100/p8105_fp_ds100_Report.md

 **Suicide Death Rate = 7.84 - 12.565 I{sex = female} - 0.912 I{race = Non-Hispanic black} + 10.313 I{race = Non-Hispanic white} + 7.745 I{25 &lt; age &lt; 44} + 7.531 I{45 &lt; age &lt; 64} + 6.362 I{age &gt;= 65} + 0.212 I{year = 2012} + 0.215 I{year = 2013} + 0.707 I{year = 2014} + 0.778 I{year = 2015} + 1.05 I{year = 2016}**

-1. Sex has **significant** p-value &lt; 0.0001: There is significant difference of suicide rate between male and female group and female tends to have lower suicide death rate.
+1. Sex has **significant** p-value &lt; 0.0001: There is a significant difference in suicide rate between the male and female group and female tends to have lower suicide death rate.
-2. Race of Non-Hispanic white has **significant** p-value: There is significant difference of suicide rate between Non-hispanic Whites and Hispanic and Non-hispanic Black have non-significant difference with Hispanic.
+2. Race of Non-Hispanic white has **significant** p-value: There is a significant difference of suicide rate between Non-Hispanic Whites and Hispanic and Non-Hispanic Black has a non-significant difference with Hispanic.
 Whites tend to have higher suicide death rate compared to Hispanic and Blacks.
-3. All groups of age(in years) have **significant** p-value: There is significant difference between all age groups with baseline age group(age &lt; 25).
+3. All groups of age(in years) have **significant** p-value: There is a significant difference between all age groups with baseline age group(age &lt; 25).
-4. All years have **non-significant** p-value: There is not significant difference between all years with year 2011.
+4. All years have **non-significant** p-value: There is not a significant difference between all years with year 2011.
-5. The model produced an adjusted *R*<sup>2</sup> = 0.6405, which represents there are 64% of the variability of the suicide rate are explained by the fitted model and data after adjusted and it's a acceptable proportion for the model.
+5. The model produced an adjusted *R*<sup>2</sup> = 0.6405, which represents there are 64% of the variability of the suicide rate are explained by the fitted model and data after adjusted and it's an acceptable proportion for the model.

 #### Pairwise comparison